-or revenue and recognised as S IUIIUWS.
-Nature of goods When obligations Returns/Refunds/ Timing of revenue Revenue Category and services typically satisfied Payment terms Warranties recognition Grants, subsidies and Community events, Over time Fixed terms transfer of Contract obligation if Output method based contributions minor facilities, • project not complete on project milestones research, design, milestones and and/or completion date planning evaluation reporting matched to and services performance obligations brought to account in the Building, planning, Single point in time Full payment prior to None On payment of the prior year because City did development and issue licence, registration or not obtain the control of the animal management. approval cloud based software.
-Fees and charges - waste Waste treatment.
-Single point in time Payment in advance at None On entry to facility management entry fees recycling and disposal onigio ponitini anno gate or on normal on one y to raomey 3 service at disposal trading terms if credit sites provided Fees and charges - airport Permission to use Single point in time Monthly in arrears None On landing/departure landing charges facilities and runway Single point in time Worlding in arrears None event , Fees and charges - sale of Aviation fuel, kiosk and Single point in time In full in advance, on Refund for faulty goods At point of sale stock visitor centre stock 15 day credit Other revenue - private Contracted private Single point in time Monthly in arrears None At point of service works works
+of revenue and recognised as s follows: Nature of goods When obligations Returns/Refunds/ Timing of revenue Revenue Category and services typically satisfied Payment terms Warranties recognition Grants, subsidies and Community events, Over time Fixed terms transfer of Contract obligation if Output method based contributions minor facilities, funds based on agreed project not complete on project milestones research, design, milestones and and/or completion date planning evaluation reporting matched to and services performance obligations brought to account in the Building, planning, Single point in time Full payment prior to None On payment of the prior year because City did development and 0 issue licence, registration or not obtain the control of the animal management. approval cloud based software. - Fees and charges - waste Waste treatment.
+Single point in time Payment in advance at Nono On entry to facility management entry fees recycling and disposal Single point in time gate or on normal None On entry to facility management entry lees service at disposal trading terms if credit sites provided Free and sharing almost Circula a sint in times • News 0 1 Single point in time Monthly in arrears None 0 1 landing charges facilities and furlway event Fees and charges - sale of Aviation fuel, kiosk and Single point in time In full in advance, on Refund for faulty goods At point of sale stock visitor centre stock 15 day credit Other revenue - private Contracted private Single point in time Monthly in arrears None At point of service works works - stock Other revenue - private Permission to use facilities and runway Aviation fuel, kiosk and visitor centre stock Contracted private Monthly in arrears In full in advance, on 15 day credit